someengineering/resoto.com/docs/concepts/security.md

 By default all Resoto components communicate with each other using TLS (https).
 The trust between components is established using a Pre-Shared-Key (PSK) that is used to derive a key which in turn is used to sign JWT tokens. `resotocore` is running a Public Key Infrastructure (PKI) including a Certificate Authority (CA).
 Upon start all components will request a certificate from the CA.

 ## Pre-Shared-Key (PSK)
 Every component takes a `--psk` flag (which can alternatively be supplied using the environment variables `RESOTOCORE_PSK`, `RESOTOWORKER_PSK`, `RESOTOMETRICS_PSK`, `RESOTOSHELL_PSK`).
 The value of the flag is a pre-shared key.
 A common passphrase that all components know about.
-From this passphrase [a 256 bit key is derived](https://github.com/someengineering/resoto/blob/main/resotolib/resotolib/jwt.py) using a random salt.
-This key is used to sign JWT tokens.
+From this passphrase a 256 bit key is derived using PKCS#5 password-based key derivation function 2 with HMAC as its pseudo-random function (PBKDF2-HMAC) and a random salt.
+This derived key is then used to sign JWT tokens.

 ### JSON Web Tokens (JWT)
 If `--psk` was specified ever request that a component makes to `resotocore` must provide a valid `Authentication` header with a JWT signed using the PSK.
 This is true for encrypted https as well as unencrypted http requests.
 Meaning even if TLS is turned off (`--no-tls`) but a PSK was specified, the request will still be authenticated (but not encrypted!).